Skip to main content

 In-person training:

-1.5 day in-person training at Morningside Nature Center, east of downtown Gainesville, FL.
+Two days of in-person training at Morningside Nature Center and Longleaf Flatwoods Reserve, east of downtown Gainesville, FL.

 Lodging: